We interview distinguished artists and designers to explore their work and uncover the secrets of their creative process.

 Lina Skukauskė is a freelance lifestyle and hospitality photographer with a passion for telling visual stories.
 Born in Lithuania, Lina is currently living and working in Munich, Germany.
 When she’s not shooting and editing photos, you can find her running, exploring the great outdoors, dreaming up creative vegetarian cuisine, or enjoying the warmth of her sunny balcony with her two Cornish Rex cats and a cup of jasmine tea.

-A lot of our readers are aspiring designers, or are just starting out in art and design careers.
-Can you talk a little bit about how you got your start in photography?
-At what point did you decide to “go pro?”
+Q: A lot of our readers are aspiring designers, or are just starting out in art and design careers.
+How did you get your start in photography?

 Thank you for having me here!
 Actually, I never planned to be a photographer.
 My interest in photography started when I was about 16, but it was nothing serious; I just played with my parents’ simple camera and at that time I was more interested in drawing.